amandakaminsky/CourseReviews/README.md

 # Course Reviews Application

-Welcome to UVA's <h1><strong>Course Reviews Application</strong></h1>!
+Welcome to UVA's <strong>Course Reviews Application</strong>!
 This project was developed collaboratively as part of my Software Development Essentials class at UVA.
 The aim of this application is to provide a platform where students can review and rate their courses.

 ## Project Lead